AIFIMM Provider CPD n. 21418 - CE Broker Provider ID 50-54885 (Florida)

 Musculoskeletal biomechanics: articles, publications, and clinical model

 The AIFIMM biomechanical model is an analytical and systemic clinical framework for interpreting pain, dysfunction, and joint and spinal pathologies.
-This page collects scientific articles, theoretical foundations, clinical applications, downloadable PDFs, and international publications.
+This page collects its theoretical foundations, clinical applications, and international publications.
+Each article is available as a downloadable PDF, complete with figures and references.

 Theoretical foundations of the model Articles defining the physical and biomechanical principles.